AlvaroGomezMartinez/flexischedule-project/README.md

 ## Sheet Structure

-### Flex Absences Sheet (Columns A-Q)
-- A-K: FlexiSched data (manually entered by copying and pasting the data from a FlexiSched report)
-- L: Attendance Code (auto-populated)
-- M: 2nd Period Teacher (auto-populated)
-- N: Comments
-- O: Student Email (auto-populated)
-- P: Guardian 1 Email (auto-populated)
-- Q: Guardian 2 Email (auto-populated)

-### Mail Out Sheet
+For detailed column-by-column documentation of all sheets, see [SHEETS_STRUCTURE.md](SHEETS_STRUCTURE.md).

+### Quick Overview

+**Flex Absences Sheet**: Contains columns A-Q with FlexiSched data (A-K manually entered) and enriched data (L-Q auto-populated with attendance codes, teacher names, and contact information).

-Contains only students who skipped (those with "#N/A" in attendance code column), ready for FormMule processing.
+**Mail Out Sheet**: Contains only students who skipped (those with "#N/A" in attendance code column), ready for FormMule processing.

 ## Permissions